 Recruit ten patients with damage to the ventromedial sector of the prefrontal cortices.

 Damage to this region is confirmed by neuroimaging with MRI.
 The ventromedial prefrontal cortex is located at the most anterior medial wall of the cerebral cortex, on the ventral surface.
+Damage can be unilateral or bilateral, but should not extend beyond the ventromedial prefrontal cortex.
+An example of the brain of such a patient is shown in Figure 1.

 Control Recruitment